microtrain/bootcamp/10-MySQL/04-DataModels.md

 1 result
 (555) 861-2025, (555) 122-1111

-Thrid normal form would change this so that the customer data and phone numbers are sotred in seprate tables and associated using the customer_id.
+Third normal form would change this so that the customer data and phone numbers are stored in separate tables and associated using the customer_id.

 <table>
 <caption>customers</caption>